 If you’re looking to share a quick blast of timely content with your audience, your video could be shot on a smartphone, uploaded to YouTube within the hour, and shared instantly via social.
 But if you’re thinking of an evergreen piece that lives on your homepage—something with great script development, talent, lighting, audio, and editing—then you probably need a professional solution.
 Along this spectrum, there are many potential scenarios.
 We’d love to talk through the possibilities with you.

 We’d also love to see you take matters into your own hands.
-If you think an in-house solution could work for your video needs, then don’t miss our next post, “Jumping into Video: Things to Try When You DIY.”
+If you think an in-house solution could work for your video needs don’t miss our next post, “Jumping into Video: Things to Try When You DIY.”